 - Increases bone density – This is especially great for older people and pregnant women, who may experience a decrease in bone density.
 Weight training will help counteract that.

-Not only that, but it also helps heart health, lower blood pressure and cholesterol and improves your mood!
+Not only that, but it also helps heart health, lowers blood pressure and cholesterol and improves your mood!